 The Elvie Single Electric Breast Pump is a hands-free, wearable breast pump.
 Based on our tester's feedback, we've named this the best premium breast pump you can buy in our best breast pumps (opens in new tab) buying guide.
 It's small enough to fit neatly inside a normal bra – so there’s no need to buy a fancy, expensive pumping bra – and the discreet design means you can pump on the go, without anyone noticing.
 If you’re looking for a versatile breast pump that will allow you to express breastmilk quickly and easily whilst carrying on with your life, look no further.

-We asked mum Lisa Murphy-O’Reilly to put this breast pump to the test with her baby, Arlo, aged three months.
-She says she wouldn’t hesitate to recommend it.
-“It’s completely changed expressing for me,” she says.
-“It means I can go out for the evening with friends without carrying a big bulky pump.
-I won’t end up hiding in the toilet expressing.”
+We asked mum Lisa Murphy-O'Reilly to put the Elvie Single Electric Breast Pump to the test with her baby, Arlo, aged three months.
+Her verdict?
+She wouldn't hesitate to recommend it.
+"It's completely changed expressing for me," she says.
+"It means I can go out for the evening with friends without carrying a big bulky pump.
+And won't end up hiding in the toilet to express."

 Star rating: ⭐⭐⭐⭐⭐ | Manual or electric: Electric | Dishwasher proof: Yes

 The Elvie Single Electric Breast Pump is brilliantly designed.
 It's small and lightweight, and it fits into a standard bra unobtrusively.
 You really can use it in the office – or on a Zoom call – without anyone noticing it's there.

 "I'd heard about the Elvie before, and had seen various adverts for it on social media, but had been slightly put off by the price – it's definitely one of the most expensive pumps on the market," says our reviewer, Lisa.
 "However, I was intrigued by the idea of being able to pop it in your bra.
 That was definitely the most appealing aspect of this pump for me."